ae9is/amazon-reviews/README.md

 The project has been developed on Linux for Linux-based Docker image deployment.
 Your mileage may vary with other platforms.

-Running the Python API requires CUDA 12.1, or some editing of the requirements in [pyproject.toml](pyproject.toml).
-The Python API also requires generation of some embeddings which are loaded into the database.
+The Python API requires generation of some embeddings which are loaded into the database.
 This task effectively requires GPU-enabled PyTorch; it's very slow without.

 ### Environment variables